QUALIFYING PATIENTS IN MONTANA

-- positive status for human immunodeficiency virus, or acquired immune deficiency syndrome when the condition or disease results in symptoms that seriously and adversely affect the patient's health status
+- positive status for human immunodeficiency virus (HIV), or acquired immune deficiency syndrome (AIDS) when the condition or disease results in symptoms that seriously and adversely affect the patient's health status

 - cachexia or wasting syndrome